The multiproximal linearization method for convex composite problems: Minimization problem and algorithm

 {We make the following standing assumption:}\begin{assumption}[Qualification] There exists $\bar{x}$ in $\displaystyle F^{-1}(\text{\rm int}\,\dom g).$ \end{assumption}

-To our knowledge, the following result is new.
-It illustrates the main interest of Assumption~\ref{AS:Qualification}: \begin{proposition}[Chain rule] For all $x$ in $F^{-1}(\dom g)$:
+The following result illustrates the main interest of Assumption~\ref{AS:Qualification}: \begin{proposition}[Chain rule] For all $x$ in $F^{-1}(\dom g)$:

-\end{proposition} The proof of Proposition \ref{PR:chainRule} is postponed to Appendix \ref{SE:appendixProofChainRule}.
+\end{proposition} Proposition \ref{PR:chainRule} follows from \cite[Theorem 3.5.2]{BGW}, and we provide a self contained proof in Appendix \ref{SE:appendixProofChainRule}.
 Another interesting and useful consequence of Assumption \ref{AS:Qualification} is that it automatically ensures a similar qualification condition for all subproblems~$\PPx$. \begin{proposition}[Qualification for subproblems] For all $x$ in $F^{-1}(\dom g)$ there exists $w(x) \in \RR^n$ such that

 \end{proposition} \begin{proof} An explicit construction of $w(x)$ is provided in Lemma \ref{LE:lower_bound_Hxw} (Appendix \ref{SE:appendixExplicitBound}). \end{proof} These results provide necessary and sufficient optimality conditions for $\PP$ and for $\PPx$.